Home > Meals on Wheels > FAQ's

 How much does it cost?

-We ask for a donation of $4.00 per meal, but recognize that some clients will not be able to afford the donation.
+We ask for a contribution of $4.00 per meal, however, no one will be denied meals for the inability to contribute.

 Do I pay the driver every day?

-No. Each month we will send you a notification of the number of meals we delivered to you the previous month.
-There will be a return envelope with that statement.
-Just put a donation you can afford in the envelope and mail it back to:
+Each month you will receive a notification of the number of meals we delivered to you the previous month.
+There will be a pre-paid return envelope with that statement; put the contribution you can afford in the envelope and mail it back to Council on Aging.

-What if I can’t afford to send you any donation for my meal?
+What if I can’t afford to send you any contribution for my meal?

 What kind of food do you serve?